Memory from coupled instabilities in unfolded crumpled sheets: Results and Discussion

-\emph{Global response - memory and intermittency -} Thin Mylar sheets are crumpled several times and then opened to an approximately flat configuration.
+A thin Mylar sheet is crumpled several times and then opened to an approximately flat configuration.
 In contrast to its floppy, uncrumpled ancestor, the crumpled-then-flattened sheet is stiffer and can easily carry its own weight if held at one end.
-When forcefully bent the sheet yields, but via a series of discrete jumps accompanied by audible popping sounds \citep{houle1996acoustic,kramer1996universal}.
-If the force is removed, the crumpled sheet tends to retain its bent shape, and resists reversing the deformation \citep{kramer1996universal, oppenheimer2015shapeable}.
+When forcefully bent the sheet yields, but via a series of discrete jumps accompanied by audible popping sounds \cite{houle1996acoustic,kramer1996universal}.
+If the force is removed, the crumpled sheet tends to retain its bent shape, and to resist reversing the deformation \cite{kramer1996universal, oppenheimer2015shapeable}.

 To measure this response we load the sheets into two custom mechanical testers, shown in Fig. \ref{fig1}a.
 The sheets are held at two opposite edges, where one edge is fixed and the displacement of the other is controlled by a linear motorized stage.
 The force exerted back by the sheet is measured using a load cell connected to the fixed end (see Methods).
-We note, that in all experiments below, the measured stresses are much smaller than those applied during crumpling, therefore we expect negligible generation of new plastic deformations \citep{andrejevic2021model}.
+The rather flattened configuration of the sheets prevents friction from playing a role, as opposed to 3D configurations \cite{van2019tailoring}.
+We note, that in all experiments below, the measured stresses are much smaller than those applied during crumpling, therefore we expect negligible generation of new plastic deformations \cite{andrejevic2021model}.